 Here’s how to update your Windows OS:

-- Press the Start button on the bottom left corner.
+- Click the Start button in the bottom left corner.

 - Navigate to Settings.

 - Go to the Windows Update tab in the left sidebar.

 Your system will check for new Windows updates and if any are available, they will be installed automatically.
 Once the update is installed, you can go ahead and check if the error message is showing up again.
 If you are still running into the 0xc0000409 error code, try the fix below: use System File Checker to scan your system for errors and glitches.

 Fix Two: Run a System File Checker Scan

 System File Checker is a built-in utility on Windows 10 designed to help users scan for and locate possible corruptions in system files and restore damaged items.
 There is a good chance that you will be able to resolve the error code by running a System File Checker scan on your PC.
 Here’s how to do it: